 Education & Training

 Dr. Saunia Ahmad completed her MA/ Ph.D. in Clinical Psychology at York University, Toronto, Canada.
-During both her masters and doctoral program, she was awarded the Canada Graduate Scholarship (CGS) from the Social Sciences and Humanities Research Council (SSHRC).
+During both her master’s and doctoral programs, she was awarded the Canada Graduate Scholarship (CGS) from the Social Sciences and Humanities Research Council (SSHRC).
 This scholarship is awarded to top-tier graduate students and was awarded based on her research in couples therapy and cultural sensitivity in psychotherapy.

 Prior to starting the Toronto Psychology Clinic, Dr. Saunia Ahmad trained and worked in a diverse range of settings that include the York University Psychology Training Clinic (YUPC), the Borderline Personality Disorder Clinic at the Centre for Addiction and Mental Health (CAMH), inpatient and outpatient mental health departments at North York General Hospital in Toronto, as well as the State University of New York (SUNY) Upstate Medical University, Syracuse, New York.

 Dr. Saunia Ahmad previously worked as a Consultant Clinical Psychologist at the Cleveland Clinic in Toronto where she provided executive health assessments to busy professionals.
 She has worked as a Clinical Psychologist at the Odette Cancer Centre at Sunnybrook Health Sciences Centre where she provided counselling and support to patients, couples and families coping with cancer.
 She also participated in a project funded by the Canadian Breast Cancer Foundation (CBCF) to develop online psychological support for couples coping with cancer.
 She also trained and supervised graduate students providing clinical services at the York University Psychology Clinic (YUPC).

 Dr. Ahmad’s approach to psychotherapy integrates techniques and theory from several well-researched and highly recommended approaches in which she has extensive training.
 She continues to stay up to date on new developments in each of these approaches, including: